JustinBacher/comtrya-example-plugin/README.md

 # Comtrya Example Plugin

-A Comtrya plugin example for other developers to base their plugins off.
+A plugin example for other developers to base their plugins off.